La Ferrassie 1: La Ferrassie 1 teeth

 There have been many studies done on the teeth of La Ferrassie 1.
 When looking at the teeth of La Ferrassie 1, one can find extreme wear all along them.
 John A. Wallace, an Assistant Professor in the Department of Anatomy at Queen's University was the first to ask the question, "Did La Ferrassie 1 use his teeth as a tool?"
 This question would explain the changes to face shape that followed La Ferrassie 1 and the extreme wear that can be seen.
 Wallace noted that changing face shape due to teeth use is a case of selective mechanism.
 This would connect to other transitional changes that have been seen in other discovered Neanderthals.
 La Ferrassie 1's face shape could prove that they used their teeth as a tool because of their muzzle-shaped face.
 In the past, the shape of the teeth has been correlated with the shape of the face and jaw.
-La Ferrassie 1's teeth were also discovered to be placed further forward in comparison to any other human evolution fossil.
-This is also an important characteristic that makes La Ferrassie 1 significant in human evolution studies.
-Pierre-Francois Puech also noted that La Ferrassie 1's cheek teeth were very similar to present-day humans, and La Ferrassie 1 also had a long mandible of 126 mm.
+It was also discovered to be placed further forward in comparison to any other human evolution fossil.
+Pierre-Francois Puech also noted that the cheek teeth were very similar to present-day humans, and La Ferrassie 1 also had a long mandible of 126 mm.
 La Ferrassie 1 has been noted to represent many transitional characteristics to modern-day humans.